jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 whilst loading.
 (We could change this by asking attributes to be registered in Cargo.toml, but I don't find this necessary)

-### Open question
+### A note about paths

-One of the major questions here is how the generated `main()` references the given elements.
+One of the major questions here is how the generated `main()` references the given items.
 For example, consider the following code under the above execution context:

 ```